HamzaElshafie/gpt-oss-20B/README.md

 The primary limitation of simple Position Interpolation (PI) is that it uniformly compresses all of the model's learned positional frequencies, destroying the critical high-frequency information responsible for local token relationships.

-The "NTK-Aware" approach, first proposed by the community, solves this by modifying the rotational base of RoPE.
+The "NTK-Aware" approach, first proposed in a [reddit post](https://www.reddit.com/r/LocalLLaMA/comments/14lz7j5/ntkaware_scaled_rope_allows_llama_models_to_have/), solves this by modifying the rotational base of RoPE.
 This change is calculated to selectively apply interpolation pressure, ensuring that high frequencies are scaled less (or not at all), while low frequencies are scaled the most.

 #### The Core Problem